Issue Brief // Warrants & Due Process

 Repeal Mandatory Local Immigration Cooperation

-Repeals existing laws requiring Georgia local law enforcement to cooperate with federal immigration authorities—restoring local jurisdictions' ability to set their own policing priorities without federal coercion.
+Repeals existing laws requiring Georgia local law enforcement to cooperate with federal immigration authorities, restoring local jurisdictions' ability to set policing priorities.

 Checking Georgia Legislature status...